 Furthermore, if a model is built for routine use, it is generally optimal to measure only some variables in the unknown, new samples.

 When it comes to NIR spectroscopy, there are two main challenges: 1) It is important to limit the outcome space, since this is directly proportional to the number of variables in a dataset (24) and 2) If variables are strongly correlated, the model carries a risk of overfitting.
-The use of a simple model, which has fewer but complementary variables has a better chance of being generalized to a new sample than a model that has hundreds of highly correlated variables.
+The use of a simple model, which has fewer but complementary variables, has a better chance of being generalized to a new sample than a model that has hundreds of highly correlated variables.

 It is also important to note that some variables are important in combination with others.
 A variable could have average individual interest but, together with other variables, can gather important information related to a given problem.